-Cuyana Classic Trench: Best overall women’s trench coat
+Cuyana Relaxed Trench: Best overall women’s trench coat

 Burberry Kensington: Best designer trench coat for women

-Take a look back through history while walking the runways, hitting the streets for a shopping trip or jetting off on a city break away.
+Take a look back through history while walking the runways, hitting the streets for a shopping trip, or jetting off on a city break away.
 This trench coat will win you over like no other.
-So popular we almost added it to this list twice, its beige colouring, military-inspired epaulettes and perfect length makes it a star-studded choice.
+So popular we almost added it to this list twice, its beige coloring, military-inspired epaulets, and perfect length make it a star-studded choice.
 Almost identical to the pieces released 100 years ago, a Burberry trench truly never goes out of fashion.

 Best for: Investing in a piece of fashion history—timeless and on-trend.

 Wantdo Double-Breasted Trench: Best value women’s trench coat

 A soon-to-be staple piece in your wardrobe, Wantdo’s double-breasted trench coat effortlessly fuses contemporary design with classic style.
 Lightweight enough to throw on for warm summer evenings but warm enough as a great transitional piece, this trench coat is one that you’ll reach for day after day as the seasons change.
 Despite being less than $50, this trench looks far more expensive than it actually is and is good enough quality to hold its own alongside many designer options.

 Anti-wrinkle material means you can easily grab and go without having to stress about last-minute ironing.
 And a classic belted waist works as the defining magic weapon to bring together whatever you’re wearing underneath.
 Taking the traditional look up a notch, this modern trench coat is one you’ll live in as Autumn approaches, and find excuses to wear it even when the weather gets colder.